 Try feeding your cat specially-formulated cat treats or “treating” her in other ways.
 For example, try petting or playing with your cat when she used her manipulative skills to beg for extra food.

 Use Tuna to Entice your Cat

-Canned tuna is not all bad – it can be really useful for helping senior cats or stressed cats to regain a healthy appetite.
+Canned tuna can be really useful for helping stressed or senior cats to regain their appetite.

 Do not give your cat canned tuna more than once a week, and keep portion sizes small.

 Not Suitable for all Cats

 Is My Cat Eating Too Much Tuna?

 But how would you know if your cat is eating too much tuna?
-According to a study by Taylor and Francis, the following symptoms seem to be caused by a tuna-rich diet:
+According to Taylor and Francis, the following symptoms can be caused by a tuna-rich diet:

 - Urinary Problems

 - Less Vocal

-- Increased Appetite – Perhaps due to the addictive nature of tuna or perhaps because it lacks many essential vitamins and minerals.
+- Increased Appetite due to the addictive nature of tuna, or perhaps because it lacks many essential vitamins and minerals.

 - Weight Loss

 - Drinking Excessively as some forms of tuna are high in salt.

 - Wounds Slow to Heal due to a vitamin E deficiency.

-These symptoms can be due to other things besides a tuna-rich diet.
-Nevertheless, if you suspect you are feeding your cat too much tuna, you should reduce the amount immediately and feed them only high-quality, complete cat food until you see improvements.
+These symptoms can be due to other factors besides a tuna-rich diet.
+Nevertheless, if you suspect you are feeding your cat too much tuna, you should reduce the amount immediately.
+Feed them only high-quality, complete cat food until you see health improvements.

 Due to the risks associated with feeding a cat tuna, there are specific scenarios in which cats should never be fed tuna.
 If your cat has one of the following illnesses, do not feed her canned tuna.

 Although cats with kidney disease do benefit from high-quality, digestible protein, human-grade canned tuna is not suitable because it is high in phosphorous.

 A diet high in phosphorous which will speed up the development of kidney disease.
 Renal cat food tends to contain rabbit because this meat is naturally low in phosphorous.